qiuqiangkong/rope/README.md

 # Rotary Positional Embeddings (RoPE)

-A pytorch implementation of RoPE [1].
-The code is modified from [2].
+A pytorch implementation of RoPE.
+The code is modified from [1].

 ## Usage